picocom-chips/picocom-dpdk/pcie/user_space/DPDK/doc/guides/prog_guide/cryptodev_lib.rst

    * If DPDK application requires multiple software crypto PMD devices then required number of ``--vdev`` with appropriate libraries are to be added.

-   * An Application with crypto PMD instaces sharing the same library requires unique ID.
+   * An Application with crypto PMD instances sharing the same library requires unique ID.

    Example: ``--vdev  'crypto_aesni_mb0' --vdev  'crypto_aesni_mb1'``

-Our using the rte_vdev_init API within the application code.
+Or using the rte_vdev_init API within the application code.

 .. code-block:: c